 Decision-Making Job Interview Question Answers

 Ask your candidate also about what he or she would do differently if faced with the above decisions again.
 You are looking for evidence that your candidate is willing to continue to learn and grow.
 Whether you agree with the decision the candidate made is less important than noting the decision-making process followed.
-If the decisions really seem illogical, like unsupported leaps of faith, or to come from out of left field, though, be wary.
+If the decisions really seem illogical, like unsupported leaps of faith, be wary.

-My one caveat with these guidelines is that you want to hire people who are creative, innovative, and willing to step outside of the box.
-At least, I do.
-So, take care when you assess a creative, innovative approach to decision making.
+The one caveat with these guidelines is that you want to hire people who are creative, innovative, and willing to step outside of the box.
+So take care when you assess a creative, innovative approach to decision making.
 Although unorthodox, it may be just what your organisation needs.

-You need right brain employees just as you need left brain dominant employees.
+You need right brain employees just much as you need left brain employees.
 Their roles might be different within your organisation, but you do need both.
-And, a candidate who is able to demonstrate creativity, while seeming to make logical decisions, is potentially a great hire.
+And, a candidate who is able to demonstrate creativity while making logical decisions, is potentially a great hire.

 You want an employee who has demonstrated the skills needed in the past or an employee who is interested and capable of learning how to make well-thought out decisions.